About the lab

 Communicate research findings and collaborate with researchers and institutions around the globe

-Current research projects in the lab involve examining the impact of peer support and sense of belonging on the mental health and well-being of university students and also exploring the relationship between experiential learning and certain psychological constructs such as anxiety, depression, loneliness, self-concept, self-efficacy, motivation, study skills, and
+Current research projects in the lab involve examining the impact of peer support and sense of belonging on the mental health and well-being of university students and also exploring the relationship between experiential learning and certain psychological constructs such as anxiety, depression, loneliness, self-concept, self-efficacy, motivation, study skills, and work ethic.

 We’ve been fortunate on many occasions to have our research published by the media in the press.
 If you’d like to stay up to date regarding our latest research projects, be entertained by stories about the research life, or get access to our informative resources, make sure you get in touch today.